HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### Address Translation

 VCPU-32 defines three types of addresses.
 At the programmer's level there is the **logical address**.
 The logical address is a 32-bit word, which contains a 2-bit segment register selector and a 30-bit offset.
 During data access with a logical address the segment selector selects from the segment register set SR4 to SR7 and forms together with the remaining 30-bit offset a virtual address.
 Since the upper two bits are inherently fixed, the address range in the particular segment is one of four possible 30-bit quadrants.
-For example, when the upper two bits are zero, the first quadrant 0x00000000 to 0x3FFFFFFF is addressable.
+For example, when the upper two bits are zero, the first quadrant 0x00000000 to 0x3FFFFFFF of a segment is addressable.
 When the upper two bits are 0x2, the reachable address range is 0x80000000 to 0xBFFFFFF.
-When the segment registers SR4 to SR7 would point to the same segment, the entire address range is reachable via a logical address.
+When the segment registers SR4 to SR7 all would point to the same segment, the entire address range of a segment is reachable via a logical address.
 It is however more likely that these registers point to different segments though.

 The **virtual address** is the concatenation of a segment and an offset.
 Together they form a maximum address range of 2^32 segments with 2^32 bits each.
 Once the virtual address is formed, the translation process is the same for both virtual addressing modes.
 The following figure shows the translation process for a logical address.
 A virtual address is translated to a **physical address**.
 A logical address is an address with the upper two bits indicating which segment register to use and the offset an unsigned index into the segment.
-The resulting virtual address will have in this case the upper two bits set to zero.

 ```
                                                    0    1 2                                 31